BraedenCu/scriptsForObjectDetectionDataPreparation/README.md

 # scriptsForObjectDetectionDataPreparation
-credit to Datitran for these extremely useful scripts.
+Paths in scripts need to be edited for your use cases